chrcarrizosa/shinyseg/docs/docs/examples/example3.md

 classes and specifying the cases to which they apply.
 For instance, in the following, we set a phenocopy rate and penetrance for the severe phenotype of 1% and 25%, respectively.
-Notice that now we also need to specify the parameters for the “nonaffected” phenotype (`nonaff`), which refer to the risk for *any* of the disease phenotypes.
+Notice that now we also need to specify the parameters for the “unaffected” phenotype (`nonaff`), which refer to the risk for *any* of the disease phenotypes.

 <img src={require("./img/ex3-lclass2-tab.png").default} style={{maxHeight:"225px"}} />

-And with that, the FLB shoots to 45.3, resulting in strong evidence for pathogenicity.
+And with that, the FLB shoots to `FLB = 45.3`, resulting in *strong* evidence for pathogenicity.

 <img src={require("./img/ex3-lclass2-flb.png").default} style={{maxHeight:"150px"}} />